Elgin Marbles: British Museum

 I think it my duty to say that some of the works are much damaged by ignorant or careless moulding – with oil and lard – and by restorations in wax and resin.
 These mistakes have caused discolouration.
 I shall endeavour to remedy this without, however, having recourse to any composition that can injure the surface of the marble.

-Yet another effort to clean the marbles occurred in 1937–38.
+Yet another effort to clean the marbles occurred in 1937–1938.
 This time the incentive was provided by the construction of a new Gallery to house the collection.
 The Pentelic marble mined from Mount Pentelicus north of Athens, from which the sculptures are made, naturally acquires a tan colour similar to honey when exposed to air; this colouring is often known as the marble's "patina" but Lord Duveen, who financed the whole undertaking, acting under the misconception that the marbles were originally white probably arranged for the team of masons working in the project to remove discolouration from some of the sculptures.
 The tools used were seven scrapers, one chisel and a piece of carborundum stone.
 They are now deposited in the British Museum's Department of Preservation.
 The cleaning process scraped away some of the detailed tone of many carvings.
 According to Harold Plenderleith, the surface removed in some places may have been as much as 1/10 in.

 The British Museum responded by saying that "mistakes were made at that time."
 On another occasion, it was said that "the damage had been exaggerated for political reasons" and that "the Greeks were guilty of excessive cleaning of the marbles before they were brought to Britain."
 During the international symposium on the cleaning of the marbles, organised by the British Museum in 1999, curator Ian Jenkins, deputy keeper of Greek and Roman antiquities, remarked that "The British Museum is not infallible, it is not the Pope.
 Its history has been a series of good intentions marred by the occasional cock-up, and the 1930s cleaning was such a cock-up".
-Nonetheless, he claimed that the prime cause for the damage inflicted upon the marbles was the 2000-year-long weathering on the Acropolis.
+Nonetheless, he said that the prime cause for the damage inflicted upon the marbles was the 2000-year-long weathering on the Acropolis.

 In a newspaper article, American archaeologist Dorothy King wrote that techniques similar to those used in 1937–1938 were applied by Greeks as well in more recent decades than the British, and maintained that Italians still find them acceptable.
 The British Museum said that a similar cleaning of the Temple of Hephaestus in the Athenian Agora was carried out by the conservation team of the American School of Classical Studies at Athens in 1953 using steel chisels and brass wire.
 According to the Greek ministry of Culture, the cleaning was carefully limited to surface salt crusts.
 The 1953 American report concluded that the techniques applied were aimed at removing the black deposit formed by rain-water and "brought out the high technical quality of the carving" revealing at the same time "a few surviving particles of colour".